 The total length of pipe including fittings, and valve(s) required for the connection shall be in accordance with ANSI/AWWA C651-14, Sec.
-4.10 and in no case shall exceed 18 feet.
-The District reserves the right to modify this requirement pending written approval to the Contractor.
+4.10 and shall not exceed 18 feet.
+The District reserves the right to modify this requirement based on site specific requirement.